issbgkh/schain-get-started/README.md

 On the profile page, you can find an API key.

-It's the unique idetifier of your developer account, which you will need later also.
+It's the unique identifier of your developer account, which you will need later also.

 # Chaincode

 The core functions of a blockchain app are typically executed on a blockchain network.

 SChain supports core functions written in Hyperledger Fabric chaincode format.

+## The simple store chaincode template

+[Simple store template](https://github.com/issbgkh/simple-store) is the most basic chaincode.

+With its **set**, **get** and **delete** functions, you can manage a set of key-value pairs in the SChain.

 ## The sample ICO chaincode